-This report updates the original pan London elderly trauma guidance first published in February 2017.
-Its primary aim continues to be improvements in the recognition of injury, clinical management, outcomes and experience for elderly trauma patients and their families.
+A pan London elderly trauma group, comprising of multi-disciplinary professionals with interest and expertise in managing older injured patients, convened in 2016 to develop clinical guidelines and commissioning standards specifically for elderly major trauma.
+This report summarises the work of the group and aims to improve recognition of injury, clinical management, outcomes and the patient and family experience.
 Admission pathways for MTCs and TUs are supplemented with ageing-specific suggestions for the clinical management of elderly major trauma.
-Guidance in this report should be used in conjunction with the existing local elderly-specific policies, NICE guidance NG39, Major trauma: Assessment and initial management and Major Trauma Quality Indicators for trauma patients.
+Guidance in this report should be used in conjunction with the existing local policies, NICE guidance NG39, Major trauma: Assessment and initial management and Trauma Quality Improvement Network System (TQuINS) standards.

-The pan London elderly trauma group recognises that elderly trauma patients with multiple injuries are often only identified retrospectively and that prospective recognition of multiple injuries is key to improving overall care and outcomes.
-To this end, an updated ED screening tool which has been validated at Croydon University Hospital and other Trauma Units throughout the London Major Trauma System, is attached as Appendix 1 (page 28).
+A clear message from the group was that elderly trauma patients with multiple injuries are often only identified retrospectively and that prospective recognition of multiple injuries is key to improving overall care and outcomes.
+To this end, a suggested ED screening tool (which will require validation) is attached as Appendix 1 (page 26).